Markfield Beam Engine and Museum

 Markfield Road Pumping Station, now known as Markfield Beam Engine and Museum or sometimes just as Markfield Beam Engine is a Grade II listed building containing a 100 hp beam engine, originally built in 1886 to pump sewage from Tottenham towards the Beckton Works.
 The grounds of the building now form a public park known as Markfield Park.
 The River Moselle joins the River Lea at this location.

+In 2025 the museum merged with Walthamstow Pumphouse Museum to form the Heritage and Communities Trust.